 On the run

-When it comes to the fit, the buds didn’t squeeze into our ears as tightly as shown by the models on Sennheiser’s website but swapping out the default eartips for larger ones resulted in a tight seal, allowing for a firm fit, and just as importantly, full bass and a less snappy treble response.
+When it comes to the fit, the buds didn’t squeeze into our ears as tightly as they did the ears of the models on Sennheiser’s website, but swapping out the default eartips for larger ones resulted in a tight seal, allowing for a firm fit, and just as importantly, full bass and a less snappy treble response.

 The Momentum have a lot of fun with the fine details in more complex tracks from the likes of Radiohead and Beck

-The buds are light enough to stay tight with this method, working well for basic workouts like a morning jog.
+The buds are light enough to stay tight with this method, which works well for basic workouts like a morning jog.
 While they aren’t the most comfortable we’ve put in, they work fine for longer listening sessions, too.
-At this price, we wish Sennheiser would’ve added full water-proofing, but the headphones do offer IPX4 splash-proofing, so as long as you aren’t positively dripping, they should hold up well in all but the most challenging conditions.
+At this price, we wish Sennheiser would have added full waterproofing, but the headphones do offer IPX4 splash-proofing, so they should hold up well in all but the most challenging conditions.

-While far from perfect, none of the Momentum’s pitfalls amount to an Achilles’ heel, and that’s all the more reinforced once you hear the luscious sound these earbuds serve up.
-Smooth and brawny bass, a rich and ruddy midrange, and whistle-clean treble, the Momentum offer gorgeous audio performance that, in the simplest terms, just sounds like Sennheiser.
+While far from perfect, none of the Momentum’s pitfalls amount to an Achilles’ heel, and that’s reinforced once you hear the luscious sound these earbuds serve up.
+Smooth and brawny bass, a rich and ruddy midrange, and whistle-clean treble add up to gorgeous audio performance that, in the simplest terms, just sounds like Sennheiser.
 While that might be a natural expectation for the brand, in the world of true wireless headphones, it’s saying a lot.

 Perhaps one of the most notable aspects of the Momentum sound is the overall clarity, which is achieved in part thanks to Bluetooth add-ons like aptX, alongside a clean connection with virtually no audible signal noise.
 Within that construct, the Momentum thrive, delivering fuller detail — especially notable for vocals — and better instrumental definition than any pair of true wireless earbuds we’ve heard yet.